Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 ### USA

+####  Medical schools

+In the United States, in absence of a centeralized and unfied effort, some medical schools have been reported to offer digital health teachings.
+This can go from support for individual research and development projects to formal curricular integration as a “digital health track”.
+Several studies have been published (see [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6971961/)) on the subject and some universities have begun introducing a new component of the medical education curriculum to current medical students to enhance the instruction in [Digital Health and Data Science](https://www.feinberg.northwestern.edu/md-education/curriculum/components/index.html).

 One accreditation body for health informatics and health information management programs was found: CAHIIM: 3 types (health informatics, health information management, digital health depuis 2023) (Illinois)
 The national professional association HIMSS also recognize official educational affiliate organizations across the country.
 The Denver University is an HIMSS official educational organization for their three graduate programs (health data science, project management et health informatics, telehealth and virtual care)
 Moreover, the academic association AMIA formally recognize the Buffalo university’s programs in biomedical informatics
+#### Selected Universities

+In the United States, we selected five universities.

 #### Stanford